datasciencecampus/chrono_lens/README.md

 ### Faulty Object Detection

-Cameras may be unavailable for various reasons (system fault, feed disabled by local operator, etc.) and these could cause the model to generate spuious object counts (e.g. a small blob may look like a distant bus).
+Cameras may be unavailable for various reasons (system fault, feed disabled by local operator, etc.) and these could cause the model to generate spurious object counts (e.g. a small blob may look like a distant bus).
 An example of such an image is:
 ![](tests/test_data/failing_images/TfL-images_20200501_0520_00001.06592.jpg)